 Chemicals are everywhere.
 When it comes to chemicals, there are certain places they should be—inside our gas tanks, for instance.
-But when chemicals get where they weren’t designed to be, there can be some harmful side effects.
+But when chemicals get where they aren’t intended to be, there can be some harmful side effects.
 That’s why we wrote this guide.

 Best Air Purifier for Chemicals